jdc-cunningham/ml-clip-cam/README.md

 ### ML Clip Cam

-This is for filming an RC plane
+This is for filming an RC plane or POV recording

 <img src="sketch.JPG"/>